bueller2298/daggerheart-srd/Session Notes/Session 1.md

 **What signal do you give to your clan that you are here to cleanse the name of your family and reclaim their honor?**

 And then the vision fades, and you are back to reality.
 Wandering through the streets here in Selonia.
 As you turn a familiar corner back towards the quaint home of a family you've been staying with in return for a helping hand.
 Through the window you can see candlelight and a breeze washes over you and you smell a freshly cooked meal.
-As you open the door, you look upon the dinner table with the small family already eating and an unfamiliar face joining them at the t
+As you open the door, you look upon the dinner table with the small family already eating and an unfamiliar face joining them at the table.

 ## A Glimpse of the Wild